Blog Post

 // Apply the Instant Document JSON.

-For more details, please take a look at our Instant JSON guide and our examples from InstantJSONExamples.swift in our Catalog app.
+For more details, refer to our Instant JSON guide and the examples from InstantJSONExamples.swift in our Catalog app.

 Internally, we use the Instant JSON format in PSPDFKit Instant, our solution for real-time collaboration and synchronization.
 You can see Instant in action here.